“The first grip I ever got on things

 ~ Nikki Giovanni

 Cute and cozy in her new aran sweater, she opts for a grin for the camera, having lost both front teeth just in time for Christmas.
 Santa did well, having delivered a pink bicycle exactly as described in her note to him.
 For good measure, he even added sparkling streamers.
-Before I am taken to task about reinforcing gender stereotypes, pink was her favorite color that year.
+Before I’m taken to task about reinforcing gender stereotypes, pink was her favorite color that year.
 She had whispered to the mall Santa that if it wasn’t too much trouble he could maybe bring “rosy pink wind chimes to make me feel happy like the sunset’s glow.”
 By the following Christmas, she had moved on.
-She wanted only a new bike to ride with daddy – the color was irrelevant.
+She wanted only a new bike to ride with daddy, and the color was irrelevant.

-The pink bike had training wheels – “stabilizers” as we called them when I was a child.
-Stabilizers – my first big word.
-Even now, I like saying it and conjuring all it connotes – stability, steadfastness, balance, a firm hold.
 Had I read MIT engineering professor David Gordon Wilson’s Bicycling Science, I may not have been so adamant about getting a bike with stabilizers for my daughter.
 Professor Wilson handily dismisses them, pointing out what is now obvious – that they do not teach you how to balance; they teach you how to pedal.

 Bicycling is the quintessential balancing act and it makes more sense to follow Wilson’s advice to “adjust the bicycle’s seat low enough for children to plant their feet on the ground and practice by coasting down the grassy slopes.”
 No wonder we are so afraid when we push off that first time without training wheels – immediately, we have to learn how to balance, just as we are expected to swim if we are thrown in the deep end.

-But if we get rid of the training wheels, we also say goodbye to a rite of passage, a milestone.
-In our family’s story, it was A Big Moment.
-The morning began with an Irish breakfast – sausages, butter, and bacon purchased from Pat McCrossan at an Irish gift shop in Phoenix.
-A Derry native, he winked at Sophie and made a joke about how he had given her ma the Protestant discount.
 Next on our agenda was the removal of the training wheels.
 Waiting as her dad fumbled with the wrench that would remove forever the useless stabilizers, our girl was confident that those training wheels had prepared her to ride a bike.
-We were not convinced and therefore had brought band-aids along with a video camera to record the moment.
+Unconvinced, we had brought band-aids along with a video camera to record the moment.
 You know the one.
 Her father would run alongside the bike, holding onto the seat, and then let go as she rode into the afternoon sunshine . . .

 And what is a bicycle?
 It is trust and balance, and that’s what love is.
 Love is trust and balance.